 While I stuck to the ridge, Brad dropped down to see if he could find reprieve from the wind.
 He didn’t…

 Again, lying on my stomach and taking a picture from the summit of the first high point.
-The second, and highest point on the ridge is in the foreground with Yarrow Mountain behind it.
+The second, and highest point on the ridge is in the foreground with Mount Yarrow behind it.
 On the right is Spread Eagle Mountain.

 A more comprehensive view of the previous picture.